vtex-apps/store-block-course-solution/README.md

-# Store Block course template
+# Store Block Course Solution

-Here you'll learn how to create awesome Store Framework blocks!
+Here you'll find the solution for each step of Store Block course.
+Use it wisely!